christophlieck/UnsemanticSiteProfile/readme.md

 Here is what you get:

-* a fully responsive grid system with backwards compatibilty down to IE7
+* a fully responsive grid system with backwards compatibility down to IE7 (serves a static site for IE7)
 * very basic styling aligned to an em-based baseline grid
 * placeholder images via holder.js (https://github.com/imsky/holder) for easy prototyping
+* Superfish multi-level drop-down menu (https://github.com/joeldbirch/superfish)
+* some useful third-party plugins for Processwire
 * quick and easy incorporation of SASS via Compass
 * the pleasure to work with the best CMS framework out there